 I’ve always shared a passion for education, relationships with people and using my intuition and problem-solving skills to bring people closer to finding their own personal path and strengths.

 I grew up in Arizona and after college, my curiosity was peaked when friends of mine invited me to take a summer trip up to Alaska.
 After a few years I got married and had three children–yeah, it was a longer trip than expected–20 VERY long years!
-When I wasn’t helping in the schools, I was running my own Preschool program, selling Shaklee products and consulting with the parents of students who were struggling with ADHD.
-My interest in ADHD began when I my son was diagnosed.
-That’s when I also discovered that my brother AND my dad were ADHD!
-It all made sense!
+When I wasn’t helping in the schools, I was running my own Preschool program and consulting with the parents of students who were struggling with ADHD.
+My interest in ADHD began when I my son was diagnosed with low severity ADD.
+That’s when I also discovered that my brother AND my dad struggled with high severity ADHD!
+It all made sense.
+I understood why I loved working with these incredibly creative and interesting people.

-Living in such a remote place gave me an opportunity to focus my time on my children and pursue my love of cooking, art, and health.
+Living in such a remote place also gave me an opportunity to focus my time on my children and pursue my love of cooking, art, and health.
 I was fascinated with the idea of melding all of those things together.
 To this day, I still do.
-I’ve learned a million tricks and hacks from some awesome Alaskans that I thoroughly enjoy sharing with others.
-We are what we eat, and the food choices we make today is what provides us with either optimal nutrition or poison as we age.
+I’ve learned a million tricks and hacks from some awesome Alaskans, that I thoroughly enjoy sharing with others.
+We are what we eat, and the food choices we make today either promotes good health or causes illness as we age.
 It’s important that we know where our food comes from, what our animal protein ate prior to slaughter and how to eat to foods that are nutrient dense, not nutrient deprived.

 I received my Integrative Health & Nutrition Coaching (IHNC) certification through the Institute for Integrative Nutrition in New York; the world’s largest nutrition school in the world.
 My training taught me to help others understand how the body can heal itself with the introduction of foods.
 I’ve always known that food, exercise, and quality sleep naturally heals the body.
 But the training just confirmed my instinctive beliefs and experiences with my family and friends.
 If you don’t want to be on medication for the rest of your life, then a wellness coach can help you eat smarter, move freely, feel better and live longer.

 Over the years I’ve read many books and medical journal articles about the negative effects of the proteins of wheat on the human body.
 What I’ve learned absolutely appalled me!
 After learning I could be trained to help people discover the number one cause of illness in the world, I jumped in full-steam ahead.
-I’ve seen how the proteins of gluten cause a variety of problems that doctors just can’t figure out. (“The majority of Celiac patients said it took them an average of 5 to 10 years, after initial presentation, for celiac to be diagnosed.”
-Kumar V, American Celiac society) Who would think one food ingredient could be so debilitating and cause so many deaths each year?
+I’ve seen how the proteins of gluten cause a variety of problems that stump doctors. (“The majority of Celiac patients said it took them an average of 5 to 10 years, after initial presentation, for celiac to be diagnosed.”
+Kumar V, American Celiac society) Who would think one food could be so debilitating, pushed so heavily in the US, and cause so many deaths each year?
 My GPC provides me the tools to help people test, identify and live a gluten-free lifestyle in the easiest way possible.

 2019-2020 I will be working toward my Herbal Practitioner Certification.
 I am so excited about this as one of my daughters just finished her training.
 I also have formal training in Homeopathic treatment and Positive Psychology.
 Most of my adult life I have had training in the areas of holistic healing, herbal medicine, food combining, aromatherapy and ADHD (how they think).
 Because of this, I am able to offer many holistic tips, hacks, and suggestions to guide clients of all ages to feel their best.
 I know that this certification will bring a lot of things together and fill some voids that I’ve been wanting to fill.
 My family are my guinea pigs right now and learning right along me.